 Like all states, Alaska has a time limit (two years) for filing a legal case: you have two years from the date of the crash to file your initial lawsuit.
 This limit applies even if you have a pending claim with an insurance company, so it is in your interest to speak to an attorney in order to ensure that you still have time to file a lawsuit if needed.

 Settlements are almost always binding and final, so speak to an attorney before signing anything.
-If not, you could end up with an insufficient amount to cover your injuries or you could even waive claims altogether.
-A free claim review from an experienced Alaska car accident attorney can help you avoid these grave mistakes.
+If not, you could end up with an insufficient amount to cover your injuries or even waive claims altogether.
+An experienced Alaska car accident attorney can help you avoid these grave mistakes.

 Contact a qualified attorney.